EndPointCorp/end-point-blog/2018/06/12/systematic-query-building-with-ctes.html.md

 [altitudeMode](https://developers.google.com/kml/documentation/kmlreference#kml-fields).

-Styling is [an involved topic](http://www.gdal.org/ogr_feature_style.html); for our purposes it's enough to say that I'll tell `ogr2ogr` to use our selected color both to draw the lines of our polygons, and to fill them in.
-But moving the grid square's geometry to an altitude corresponding to its educational score is fairly easy, using PostGIS's [ST_Force3DZ() function](https://postgis.net/docs/ST_Force_3DZ.html) to add to the hitherto two-dimensional polygon a zero-valued third dimension, and [ST_Translate()](https://postgis.net/docs/ST_Translate.html) to move it above
+Styling is [an involved topic](http://www.gdal.org/ogr_feature_style.html); for our purposes it’s enough to say that I’ll tell `ogr2ogr` to use our selected color both to draw the lines of our polygons, and to fill them in.
+But moving the grid square’s geometry to an altitude corresponding to its educational score is fairly easy, using PostGIS’s [ST_Force3DZ() function](https://postgis.net/docs/ST_Force_3DZ.html) to add to the hitherto two-dimensional polygon a zero-valued third dimension, and [ST_Translate()](https://postgis.net/docs/ST_Translate.html) to move it above